hapostgres/pg_auto_failover/docs/architecture.rst

 Synchronous vs. asynchronous replication
 ----------------------------------------

-By default, pg_auto_failover uses synchronous replication, which means all writes block until the standby has accepted them.
-To handle cases in which the standby fails, the primary switches between two states called `wait_primary` and `primary` based on the health of the standby.
+By default, pg_auto_failover uses synchronous replication, which means all writes block until at least one standby node has reported receiving them.
+To handle cases in which the standby fails, the primary switches between two states called `wait_primary` and `primary` based on the health of standby nodes, and based on the replication setting ``number_sync_standby``.

-In `wait_primary`, synchronous replication is disabled by automatically setting ``synchronous_standby_names = ''`` to allow writes to proceed, but failover is also disabled since the standby might get arbitrarily far behind.
-If the standby is responding to health checks and within 1 WAL segment of the primary (configurable), synchronous replication is re-enabled on the primary by setting ``synchronous_standby_names = '*'`` which may cause a short latency spike since writes will then block until the standby has caught up.
+When in the `wait_primary` state, synchronous replication is disabled by automatically setting ``synchronous_standby_names = ''`` to allow writes to proceed, but failover is also disabled since the standby might get arbitrarily far behind.
+If the standby is responding to health checks and within 1 WAL segment of the primary (by default), synchronous replication is enabled again on the primary by setting ``synchronous_standby_names = '*'`` which may cause a short latency spike since writes will then block until the standby has caught up.

+When using several standby nodes with replication quorum enabled, the actual setting for ``synchronous_standby_names`` is set to a list of those standby nodes that are set to participate to the replication quorum.

 If you wish to disable synchronous replication, you need to add the following to ``postgresql.conf``::